 Ms Calman suffered physical and sexual abuse and neglect early on in life while growing up in her family home.
 While she first came to State notice in approximately May 1961, it took six years before complaint action was finally taken because of the detrimental home environment, but she remained in the family home under supervision.
 In 1969 complaint action was taken again and Ms Calman became a State Ward.
 She was placed in Nazareth House in Christchurch from 1969 to 1972 where she suffered physical and psychological abuse.
-In 1972 Ms Calman was placed with the first of several foster families, and was sexually and physically abused in these placements.
-She was placed back with her father where she suffered physical abuse and neglect, before a further placement in foster care until she was discharged from State care in September 1976.
+In 1972 Ms Calman was placed with the first of several foster families, and was sexually and physically abused in these placements until she was discharged from State care.